wlsy/AKTabBarController/README.md

 ##Features
 - Portrait and Landscape mode tab bar.
 - Ability to set the height of the tab bar.
+- Ability to hide the tab bar when pushed.
+- Ability to set the minimum height of the tab bar to allow display the title.
+- Ability to hide the title in the tabs.
 - When the height of the tab bar is too small, the title is not displayed.
 - Only one image is needed for both selected and unselected states (style is added via CoreGraphics).
 - Images are resized when needed and particularly in landscape mode.
 - Animated state of the tabs with a nice cross fade animation.

 ##Usage
 ### Creation and initialization of the tab bar